challengepost/InterviewExercises/README.markdown

 #Interview Exercises#

 This project contains sample questions and exercises for ChallengePost tech interviews.
 Please feel free to add questions and code skeletons to the master branch.
-Interview responses can be committeds to a branch with the subject's name if desired.
+Interview responses can be committed to a branch with the subject's name if desired.

 ## Examples ##